Real convergence and periodicity of $p$-adic continued fractions: A probabilistic approach to the real convergence

 Indeed, the continued fraction seems to rapidly converge to a real limit, which is different from $\sqrt{15648}\approx 125.09$.
 In this case, it is really unlikely for the convergents to deviate from that value, due to Equation \eqref{Eq: diffconvergents}.
 In fact, we expect $|B_n|$ to grow exponentially as

 where the expected value of each partial quotient is, by Theorem \ref{Thm: expvalue},

 \end{Example}

 Finally, based on these results and the computational analysis performed in the next section we leave Conjecture \ref{Conj: realconv}.
-In practice, by Conjecture \ref{Conj: realconv}, even if cancellation can happen and the convergents can be arbitrarily oscillating, this is really unlikely, as the sequence $|B_n|$ has an exponential growth.
+In practice, by Conjecture \ref{Conj: realconv}, even if cancellation can happen and the convergents can be arbitrarily oscillating, this is really unlikely, as the sequence $|B_n|$ tends to have an exponential growth.